Kemble, Charles

 17/5/1820James Sheridan Knowles' "Virginius" first performed in London.
 In April it was staged at the Theatre Royal in Glasgow and at this day at Covent Garden in London.
 William MacReady was Virginius and other actors were Maria Foote, Harriet Faucit, William Abbot, Charles Connor, John Faucit, Daniel Egerton, Thomas Comer, Charles Kemble and Faniel Terry.

 28/4/1830Fanny Kemble appears in "Isabella: or, The Fatal Marriage" at Covent Garden.
-It was her first appearance as Isabella in thay play.
+It was her first appearance as Isabella in the play written by Thomas Southerne.
 Charles Kemble played Biron.
 [Kemble, Fanny]

 23/12/1836Charles Kemble leaves the stage.
 His last appearance was as Benedick in Shakespeare's "Much Ado About Nothing".
 He left the stage but returned one more time on 10 Apr 1840.